-and also that the second type poles are same as the poles \eqref{eq:hyperplanes1} appeared in the JK residues operation under the identification \eqref{eq:idenpara}.
+and also because the poles of the second type are the same as the poles \eqref{eq:hyperplanes1} that appear in the JK residue operation under the identification \eqref{eq:idenpara}.

-On the other hand, the condition $\kappa = \frac{N_2-N_0}{2}$ is satisfied, residues at poles of the first type \eqref{eq:poleszero} are non-zero.
-The summation of the residues of the first type for $x_{i_1},\cdots, x_{i_n}$ is evaluated as follows.
-Since the second line in \eqref{eq:integrand2} is regular at the origin of $(x_{i_1},\cdots,x_{i_n})$, we may replace in the residue computation as
+On the other hand, when the condition $\kappa = \frac{N_2-N_0}{2}$ is satisfied, the residues at poles of the first type \eqref{eq:poleszero} are non-zero.
+The sum of the residues of the first type with respect to $x_{i_1},\cdots, x_{i_n}$ is evaluated as follows.
+Since the second line in \eqref{eq:integrand2} is regular at the origin of $(x_{i_1},\cdots,x_{i_n})$, we may replace this factor in the residue computation by